dersiwi/unit-circle-FFNN/README.md

 ## Forward pass
-A forward pass refers to the calclation process of the network.
+A forward pass refers to the calculation process of the network.
 In this network, this works as follows :

 $$y_{prediciton}  =\sigma(\theta_2 ^\top \sigma(\theta_1 x + b_1) + b_2)$$
 In order to understand that better here is a breakdown